nathanielc/jimbob/README.md

     $ source build_env.sh # common env
     $ source host_env.sh # env for host as target

-You will also notice a cross_env.sh which will later be used to setup an env for cross compiling.
+You will also notice a cross_env.sh script which will later be used to setup an env for cross compiling.
 Do not source it at this time.
 Sourcing host_env.sh will undo anything cross_env.sh does.

+Note: If you are impatient like me you can pass a number to build_env.sh and it will setup the env to tell make to run that number of jobs simultaneously.

 Setup basic file hierarchy
 --------------------------